 Disobedience teaches you what freedom really is.
 You are not born with it, it’s not some inalienable right.
 Freedom is what we all give to each other and what we deny from each other.
 If you don’t believe this, try to infringe on another citizen’s allotted rights and you will find out promptly.
 It is an unadulterated mob mentality equation.
 What freedoms the majority grants is what goes, and the holy trinity knows this, hence the lies, the manipulation, the eroding away of your personal liberties which were once taken for granted.
 Hence the enforcement of compliance in our education at the expense of knowledge and enlightenment, gateways to personal empowerment.

 Noncompliance is a defensive tactic, not an offensive one.
 It curbs a would-be oppressor’s ambitions.
 It brings the cost of governance high enough to buy you the freedom you desire.
 It teaches you the limitations of how far you can go.
-Push too far and you become a liability, you disrupt more than your oppressor’s plans, you risk upsetting the nature of things.
+Push too far and you become a liability, you disrupt more than your oppressor’s plans, and you risk upsetting the nature of things.

 Defy gravity in the wrong way, gravity ends you.
 Kill another human being for no reason and society ends you.